 1. Send a “Boss Day” card

 When the entire team signs a printed greeting card, it lets your manager know in a personal way that everyone appreciates what they do to make work life better.
-Team members can also include a simple thank you message in a personalised digital card that they send through their employee recognition platform.
+Team members can also include a simple thank you message in a personalized digital card that they send through their employee recognition platform.
 With both options—printed and digital—you can send a clear message that will be well-received and remembered.